sgdxbc/sgdxbc/README.md

 ---

 Last revised on June 6, 2022.
-Online version of this CV is on my [GitHub profile](https://github.com/sgdxbc).
+Online version of this CV is on https://github.com/sgdxbc.